A9u3ybaCyb3r/A9u3ybaCyb3r/README.md

 ## Capture The Flag (CTF) Participation

-Participated in the "The King of Hackers" CTF challenge by Hacker Mentor gained skills:
+Participated in the "The King of Hackers" CTF challenge by Hacker Mentor, where I gained skills in:

 - Vulnerability scanning
 - Exploitation techniques
 - Flag capture

-Learnings:
+**Challenge Faced:**
+One of the significant challenges I encountered was performing a vulnerability assessment on a WordPress site, a task I had not previously undertaken.
+Initially, I struggled with the tools and methodologies required for effective enumeration of WordPress vulnerabilities.

+**Solution:**
+To overcome this hurdle, I utilized Google dorking techniques to refine my search for specific vulnerabilities associated with WordPress.
+Additionally, I consulted resources on HackTricks, which provided valuable insights into common WordPress vulnerabilities and exploitation methods.
+By applying these techniques, I successfully identified vulnerabilities that allowed me to capture the flag.

+**Learnings:**
-- Enhanced practical application of security concepts
+This experience enhanced my practical application of security concepts and significantly improved my problem-solving skills, particularly in high-pressure scenarios typical of CTF challenges.
-- Improved problem-solving under pressure

 ## Projects

 ### Project 1: **[Virtual Network Penetration Testing Lab](https://github.com/A9u3ybaCyb3r/Virtual-Network-Penetration-Testing-Lab)**

-**Objective:** Created a lab to provide a secure, hands-on environment for practicing cybersecurity skills, simulating real-world scenarios, and gaining practical experience with security tools and techniques.

-**Achievements:**
-  - Configured and secured virtual networks using VLANs and pfSense rules.
-  - Identified vulnerabilities and exploited them using Kali Linux tools.
-  - Tested potential attack vectors in a simulated AD environment and applied basic defenses.

-**Learnings:**
-  - Gained hands-on experience configuring subnets, VLANs, and firewalls using pfSense.
-  - Practiced ethical hacking techniques using Kali Linux and exploited vulnerable systems from VulnHub.
-  - Built and tested a small AD environment to explore attack surfaces and security controls.
-  - Developed skills to analyze security issues and implement solutions.
+**Objective:**

+To establish a secure and controlled environment for practicing penetration testing and network security techniques.
+This project involves setting up a virtual lab using VirtualBox to create multiple virtual machines, including a simulated Active Directory environment with Windows Server 2019.
+Learned to configure network segmentation using pfSense as a firewall, enabling them to simulate real-world attack scenarios.
+The project emphasizes hands-on experience with security tools and methodologies, enhancing skills in vulnerability assessment, network security, and penetration testing.

 ### Project 2: **[Adaptive Threat Detection and Incident Response Lab](https://github.com/A9u3ybaCyb3r/Adaptive-Threat-Detection-and-Incident-Response-Lab)**

-**Objective:** Build a virtual lab environment to provide hands-on experience in advanced threat detection and incident response, enhancing cybersecurity skills through realistic simulations in a controlled environment.

-**Achievements**
-- **Detection and Logging:** Successfully identified and logged attacks such as password spraying using Sysmon data ingested into Splunk.
-- **Automated Alerts:** Configured Splunk to trigger automated alerts for suspicious activities, such as unauthorized access attempts.
-- **Incident Investigation:** Used Splunk dashboards and alerts to investigate and mitigate attack scenarios effectively.

-**Skills Learned**
-- **Intrusion Detection:** Configured Snort IDS for monitoring network-based threats.
-- **Endpoint Threat Monitoring and Response:** Utilized LimaCharlie EDR to detect and respond to endpoint threats in real time.
-- **SIEM Mastery:** Gained proficiency in configuring and managing Splunk for log analysis, alerting, and tracking network anomalies.
-- **Incident Response:** Applied NIST Incident Response Plan phases to handle cyber incidents effectively.
-- **Threat Analysis and Simulation:** Leveraged MITRE ATT&CK and the Cyber Kill Chain for analyzing attacker TTPs and testing detection and response with realistic attack simulations.
-- **Blue Team Operations:** Developed skills in monitoring, detecting, and responding to threats in an Active Directory environment.
-- **Network Traffic Analysis:** Analyzed network behavior and identified suspicious patterns, filtering malicious traffic.
-- **Malware Analysis Fundamentals:** Practiced basic reverse-engineering to understand malware persistence and lateral movement behaviors.
+**Objective:**

+To cultivate an in-depth understanding of advanced threat detection and incident response within an Active Directory environment.
+This project focuses on integrating multiple security tools, including Snort IDS, LimaCharlie EDR, and Splunk SIEM, to monitor and respond to simulated cyber threats.
+Applying the NIST Incident Response Plan framework to manage incidents effectively, leveraging the MITRE ATT&CK Framework to analyze attacker tactics and techniques.
+The goal is to enhance skills in detecting, analyzing, and responding to threats while fostering a comprehensive approach to cybersecurity defense.